Plastic pollution: Ocean cleanup

 The organization "The Ocean Cleanup" is trying to collect plastic waste from the oceans by nets.
 There are concerns from harm to some forms of sea organisms, especially neuston.

 Great Bubble Barrier

 In the Netherlands, plastic litter from some rivers is collected by a bubble barrier, to prevent plastics from floating into the sea.
-This so-called 'Great Bubble Barrier’ catches plastics bigger than 1 mm.
+This so-called 'Great Bubble Barrier' catches plastics bigger than 1 mm.
 The bubble barrier is implemented in the River IJssel (2017) and in Amsterdam (2019) and will be implemented in Katwijk at the end of the river Rhine.

+Garbage cafe's

+Garbage cafe's are an Indian initiative to address plastic pollution and hunger.
+In these cafe's people can exchange plastic waste for meals.
+The first reported garbage cafe opened in 2019 in Ambikapur, India, near the city's main bus station.
+The cafe's slogan is "more waste bettwe taste", and they offer 1 kilogram of plastic could be exchanged for a full lunch or dinner, and 500 grams for breakfast.
+The collected waste was sent to recycling centers or used in road construction projects.

 Mapping and tracking

 Our World In Data provides graphics about some analyses, including maps, to show sources of plastic pollution – including that of oceans in specific.

 Identifying largest sources of ocean plastics in high fidelity may help to discern causes, to measure progress and to develop effective countermeasures.

 A large fraction of ocean plastics may come from – also non-imported – plastic waste of coastal cities as well as from rivers (with top 1000 rivers estimated by one 2021 study to account for 80% of global annual emissions).
 These two sources may be interlinked.
 The Yangtze river into the East China Sea is identified by some studies that use sampling evidence as the highest plastic-emitting (sampled) river, in contrast to the beforementioned 2021 study that ranks it at place 64.
 Management interventions at the local level at coastal areas were found to be crucial to the global success of reducing plastic pollution.

 There is one global, interactive machine learning- and satellite monitoring-based, map of plastic waste sites which could help identify who and where mismanages plastic waste, dumping it into oceans.